 When embarking on a design career, you're full of ambition and expectation.
 But once the humdrum of daily deadlines sets in, it's easy to forget why you decided to be one in the first place, let alone appreciate all the upsides of the job.

-So the next time you've got an impossible deadline, or you overhear someone saying their nephew can design a website for a fiver, keep these in mind.
+So the next time you've got an impossible deadline, or you overhear someone saying their nephew can design a website or create one of the world's best logos for a fiver, keep these in mind.
 Your job rocks, and you should be happy about it!

 01. You get paid for being creative